Vongraven/Flexit-SL4R-master/README.md

 <img src="images/topology.png" >

-This bulk of data is sent cyclically:
+The CS50 control board sends this bulk of data cyclically:
 <img src="images/dataflow.png" >

 Meaning of data in line 15 of the 16 lines: